Kuso (film): Smear

-Charlie is a small man who goes to an exclusive school in the forest and is fed terrible food by his mother, which causes him to constantly need to defecate.
+Charlie is a man who goes to an exclusive college in the forest and is fed terrible food by his mother, which causes him to constantly need to defecate.
 Laughed out of his classroom for doing so in his pants, Charlie runs into the forest, where he finds a strange creature with only an anus-like orifice with a worm-like tongue.
 He feeds the creature some of his feces, which causes it to apparently evolve, growing a face in place of its tongue.
 On their second meeting, the creature transfers a beam of green light to Charlie's head, empowering him to stop going to school and overcome his mother at last.
 Charlie later feeds the creature dog feces, which causes it and its apparent offspring to vanish, leaving Charlie and the dog standing in the forest.